German, French ministers plan for 'strong Europe in uncertain world'

 "To prevent the silent creeping erosion of our European project we have to be more focused on essentials and on meeting the concrete expectations of our citizens," they added.

-The two ministers, whose countries are at the core of the EU, said it was important to recognize that member states had different appetites for deepening European integration.
+The two ministers, whose countries are at the core of the EU, said it was important to recognise that member states had different appetites for deepening European integration.

 "We have to find better ways of dealing with different levels of ambition so as to ensure that Europe delivers better on the expectations of all European citizens," they said.